aarushisahejpal/comm-618/assignment1.md

 * code collaboration software like Github

-Students in the course were asked to respond to questions regarding their comfortability with the latter topics on a scale of 0, representing unfamilarity and 4, representing full fluency.
+Students in the course were asked to respond to questions regarding their comfortability with the latter topics on a scale of 0, representing unfamilarity, and 4, representing full fluency.

 When asked about knowledge surrounding version control systems and familiarty with programming languages, the average response for comfortability was a 0.8.
 What's even more stark is the midpoint for the total responses regarding three questions about exposure to data tools data being at 0.